herboren/Aim-Exposure-Time/README.md

 # AimlessExposureTime
 Calculates exposure time need for best image quality in Astrophotography.
+The techniques can be used to calculate shutter timer for Astrophotography.

 ![g5ImgV20wu](https://user-images.githubusercontent.com/987794/210322738-048d00bf-9720-4041-8554-f09201763489.png)